dodorare/crossbow/docs/src/crossbow/configuration.md

 > `AndroidManifest.xml` or `Info.plist` can be inspected by anyone with the built application.
 Do
 > not use this feature for passwords, signing credentials, private keys, or API secrets.

-### Сonfiguration through separate files
+### Configuration through separate files

-But sometimes you need to configure something more complex.
-For such cases, a more suitable way is to use separate `AndroidManifest.xml` or/and `Info.plist` files.
+For more complex configuration, use separate `AndroidManifest.xml` and/or `Info.plist` files.

 To enable this feature, you just need to add this to your `Cargo.toml`: